zeeenku/z-pwa-install-dialog-react/Readme.md

 z-pwa-install-dialog-react
 ==========================

-A simple, customizable React components for handling PWA (Progressive Web App) installation dialogs.
+A simple, customizable React(Next js compatible) components for handling PWA (Progressive Web App) installation dialogs.
 It detects device configurations (OS, browser) and displays the right installation instructions for the user.

 Table of Contents:
 ------------------